 Ozow is a relatively new online payment solution for small businesses but it has payment processes that speed up transactions via easy mobile integrated payment verification methods.
 It works with most major eCommerce platforms including, woocommerce, Shopify, Magento, Prestashop, BigCommerce and Virtuemart.

 Their transaction fees are 2.5% going down to 1.5% depending on volume.

 PayGate Vs PayU

 Pros: easy integration, API very easy to implement

 PayGate is one of South Africa’s first payment gateways.
 Originally their services were more focused on larger eCommerce vendors but they introduced PAYCOLLECT, which does not require a bank internet merchant account.

-Their payment services include Credit and debit card payments, including, American Express, Diners Club, Mastercard and Visa.
-In addition PayGate also offer Zapper Scan to Pay, PayPal integration, MasterPass, SiD Instant EFT, PaySum1 (for international payments), SCode and Visa Checkout.
+Their payment services include Credit and debit card payments, including, American Express, Diners Club, Mastercard, and Visa.
+In addition, PayGate also offers Zapper Scan to Pay, PayPal integration, MasterPass, SiD Instant EFT, PaySum1 (for international payments), SCode, and Visa Checkout.

 PayU fees are not openly available and you will need to find out from them directly.

 The main advantage of Peach Payments is that they have a very easy to use platform that is easy to integrate, however they do require an internet merchant accounts for any business who wants to use their service.